UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Abstract

 \section{Abstract}

-Transfer learning has yielded state-of-the-art (SoTA) results in many supervised natural language processing tasks.
+Transfer learning has yielded state-of-the-art (SoTA) results in many supervised NLP tasks.
 However, annotated data for every target task in every target language is rare, especially for low-resource languages.
-We propose MultiMix, a novel data augmentation framework for self-supervised learning in zero-resource transfer learning scenarios.
-In particular, MultiMix targets to solve cross-lingual adaptation problems from a source language distribution to an unknown target language distribution, assuming no training labels are available for the target language task.
-At its core, MultiMix performs simultaneous self-training with data augmentation and unsupervised sample selection.
-To show its effectiveness, we conduct extensive experiments on zero-resource cross-lingual transfer tasks for Named Entity Recognition and Natural Language Inference.
-MultiMix achieves SoTA results in both tasks, outperforming the baselines by a good margin.
-With an in-depth model dissection, we demonstrate the cumulative contributions of different components to MultiMix's success.
+We propose \multimix\, a novel unsupervised data augmentation framework for zero-resource transfer learning scenarios.
+In particular, \multimix\ aims to solve cross-lingual adaptation problems from a source language task distribution to an unknown target language task distribution, assuming no training label in the target language.
+At its core, \multimix\ performs simultaneous self-training with data augmentation and unsupervised sample selection.
+To show its effectiveness, we conduct extensive experiments on three diverse zero-resource cross-lingual transfer tasks. \multimix\ achieves SoTA results in all the tasks, outperforming the baselines by a good margin.
+With an in-depth framework dissection, we demonstrate the cumulative contributions of different components to its success.